Blosc/caterva-scipy21/caterva_workshop.md

 +++ {"slideshow": {"slide_type": "subslide"}}

-Finally, you must know that Caterva introduces by itself a metalayer in the beginning of the array storing the multidimensional information.
-You can inspect this Caterva metalayer easily:
+Finally, you must know that Caterva introduces a metalayer in the array storing the multidimensional information.
+You can inspect such metalayer easily:

 ```{code-cell} ipython3
 ---